ProseMirror/website/pages/examples/lint/index.md

 PART(plugin)

-And finally, we use this plugin to create a demo editor.

-PART(editor)
+If you enable this plugin in an editor, you get something like this.

 <div id=editor></div>